ms/buildtogether.tech/delivery/index.md

 ## Ten Simple Rules for Handing Over and Moving On

-This advice is for founders who are handing on their projects; see [this talk][carpentrycon-talk] for more detail.
+Your course project will probably end when the course does, but you might decide to carry on with it.
+If you do, and if other people join in, you may eventually decide that it's time for you to move over.
+This advice is based on my experience of doing that; see [this talk][carpentrycon-talk] for more detail.

 1. Be sure you mean it.
 :   Letting go will be hard on you, but not letting go will be even harder on your